The 11 Diamond Rap Albums That Shook Up the World and Changed the Way We Think ***UPDATED MAY 2024***

 Release Date: May 22, 2000 / Label: Shady/Aftermath/Interscope

 Step into the intense and unapologetic world of Eminem’s groundbreaking album, “The Marshall Mathers LP.”
 Released in 2000, this album catapulted Eminem to global stardom and solidified his reputation as one of the greatest rappers of all time.
+Everyone knows that this is in the diamond rap albums list.
 With razor-sharp wit and fearless honesty, Eminem takes listeners on a rollercoaster ride through his tumultuous life, addressing fame, family, and personal struggles with unparalleled lyricism.
 Tracks like “Stan,” “The Real Slim Shady,” and “The Way I Am” showcase Eminem’s storytelling prowess and his ability to provoke thought while delivering hard-hitting rhymes over infectious beats.
 “The Marshall Mathers LP” is not just an album; it’s a cultural phenomenon that continues to resonate with fans and influence the music industry to this day.
 One of the richest people in rap.
 It is like that for a reason.
 This is one of the main ones, The Marshall Mathers LP.
 I think this was one of the main reasons that rap caught my eye.
 Em goes hard on this one.
 I would tell you to go and listen but you probably already have.

 3. The Notorious B.I.G. – Life After Death – 11 x Platinum